narbehaj/ssl-checker/README.md

 `-x, --html ` Enable HTML file export

 `-J, --json-save` Use this if you want to save as JSON file per host

+`-t, --timeout TIMEOUT` Timeout for the connection in seconds (default: 5)

 `-a, --analyze` This argument will include security analysis on the certificate.
 Takes more time.
 No result means failure to analyze.